Iman-Ali-m/Iman-Ali-m/README.md

 - I am currently researching the application of LLM in advanced real-time analytics, anomaly detection and automated decision making at the edge

-- Developing expertise in fine-tuning open-source language models (LLaMA, GPT-based architectures) and optimizing neural networks for resource-constrained devices
+- Developing expertise in fine-tuning open-source language models (LLAMA, GPT-based architectures) and optimizing neural networks for resource-constrained devices

 - Interested in collaborating on projects including industrial AI, edge intelligence, NLP-based automation and advanced neural network research